saipraveend/saipraveend.github.io/about.md

 <p>My personal belief is this divide is contributed from the very basic concept of money and the invasion of corporates into our every day lives - who have imposed new technologies as a basic requirement which inturn affects those who are on the other side of the technological divide.</p>

-<p>My personal belief is this divide is contributed from the very basic concept of money and the invasion of corporates into our every day lives - who have imposed new technologies as a basic requirement which inturn affects those who are on the other side of the technological divide.</p>

 <p>So shortcut.life is to create shortcuts to ease the life of people on the other side of this technological divide and enhancing the lives of people around me.</p>